OleksiyRudenko/jsconsole-bot/README.md

 </p>
 </details>

-Set up account on [zeit](https://zeit.co/).
+Set up account on [vercel](https://vercel.com/).
 Integration with GitHub is optional.

-`./setup.sh install` will install dependencies and `now` CLI
+`./setup.sh install` will install dependencies and `vercel` CLI

 You may need `sudo` installation.

-Once `now` CLI is installed it is recommended to login from your current device (normally it is done once for all projects supported with `now`).
+Once `vercel` CLI is installed it is recommended to login from your current device (normally it is done once for all projects supported with `vercel`).

-`./setup.sh login <your_email_associated_with_now_account>`
+`./setup.sh login <your_email_associated_with_vercel_account>`

 ### Register your bot

 Register your bot with [BotFather](https://telegram.me/botfather) and take a note of API access token.

-Store your token with `now` secrets storage.
+Store your token with `vercel` secrets storage.

 `.setup.sh save_token <telegram_api_token>`

 Now your token is securely stored and will be
-- available at every device you have logged into `now` from
+- available at every device you have logged into `vercel` from
-- supplied by `now` to the app at app execution
+- supplied by `vercel` to the app at app execution as an env variable

-You may list stored secrets with `now secrets ls`.
+You may list stored secrets with `vercel secrets ls`.
 You will not be able to retrieve the raw content of your secrets.
 However, you always can consult [BotFather](https://telegram.me/botfather) to retrieve the token.

-It is recommended that you store all secrets like credentials, access tokens etc with a secrets storage, not as some plain text in your code base.
+It is recommended that you store all secrets like credentials, access tokens etc with the secrets storage, not as some plain text in your code base.

 ### First deployment